 5. Direct Response.

 Your recipients can respond directly.
 They can click to read more.
 They can click to buy.
 They can reply.
 They can call.
+They can click to contact us.
 They can unsubscribe.
-They can share your email with a friend or coworker.
+They can share your email with a friend or coworker it may help.
 Responses are direct and trackable.

 6. Insight and Automation

 Was your email opened?
 Who clicked through to your site?
 Which pages did they visit?
 Did they start then abandon a form?
-All of this information and more can be captured and analyzed in detail.
-This helps you determine what kinds of subject lines and content are driving actions with your target.
+All of this information and more can be captured and analyzed in great detail.
+This may help you determine what kinds of subject lines and content are driving actions with your target.

 Elements of Email Success: